DISPUTE RESOLUTION PROCESS

-The Federal No Child Left Behind Act of 2001 (NCLB), Title IX Part C. Sec.
-9304(a)(3)(C) requires school districts to adopt procedures for resolving disputes regarding operations of programs authorized under the Act, including Title I, Title II, Title III, Title IV(Part A), Title VI, and Title VII and Title IX, part C (Note: since the Act was passed, several of the Title programs have been defunded).
+The Federal Elementary and Secondary Education Act (ESEA) requires school districts to adopt procedures for resolving disputes regarding operations of programs authorized under the Act.
 The intention of this section of the law is to inform the public of dispute procedures.

 Who may file a dispute?

 Any organization, parent, teacher, or member of the public may file a complaint against the LEA, the Local Education Agency–the Juneau School District.